Working with published documents

 Here’s an example:

-You can see the publication date for each edition, the author’s comment, if any, and who the document was approved by.
 The option “Workflow history” for an edition will show information about when workflows was used and the comments entered during the workflows, so here you can even see information from Send for comments workflows used for the document.

 Check feedback

-Any user can send feedback on a published document and that feedback is available for authors here.
+If feedback is set uo, then any user can send feedback on a published document and that feedback is available for authors here.
 To read feedback for a document:

 1. Click the dot menu for the document.